laserpants/trombone/docs/middleware.rst

 Middleware
 ==========

 Middlewares are built-in software components which provide some auxiliary functionality and may be configured to suit specific needs.
-With the exception of file serving, middlewares are disabled by default and must be enabled at run-time.
-See respective section for details on how configuration works for a specific component.
+With the exception of file serving, middlewares are disabled by default.
+See respective section for details on how to activate and configure a specific component.

 Available Components
 --------------------